Closing a retirement village

 If you propose to close your retirement village, you must:

-- Formally advise the chief executive of Housing and Public Works by completing a notice of proposal to cancel registration (Form 8A) (PDF, 85KB)
+- Formally advise the chief executive of Department of Housing by completing a notice of proposal to cancel registration (Form 8A) (PDF, 85KB)

 - Within 28 days of advising the chief executive (or longer if you apply for an extension of time), you must give residents